ElavarasanRajendran/accela/readMe.md

 1. Add Person
 2. Edit Person
-3.Delete Person
+3. Delete Person
-4.Add Address to Person
+4. Add Address to Person
-5.Edit Address
+5. Edit Address
-6.Delete Address
+6. Delete Address
-7.Count number of Persons
+7. Count number of Persons
 8. List All Persons

 This application can be easily plugged on to the web by importing spring starter web and autowiring it with the required controllers